 Emphasis on pathogenic microorganisms, their identification, and related disease processes.
 Includes instruction in theory and pathogenesis of clinical microbiology.
+Course must be completed with a "C" or better.

 Prerequisite: Admission to the MLT program or Program Director approval.

 MDLT 2422 - Clinical Immunohematology/Blood Bank Lab